We're joining up health and care information across our boroughs

 Better information will improve the local health and care services you receive

-The joined-up record will mean that the health and care professionals involved in your care can see your information and make quicker and safer decisions about your care.
+Introducing joined-up health and care records means that the health and care professionals involved in your care can see your information and make quicker and safer decisions with you.
 We are joining up health and care records across Barnet, Camden, Enfield, Haringey and Islington.

 An overview of the benefits, and how the joined-up record works can be found on this page, as well as links to: